munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 3.md

 Outside of the band, she is also <a href="https://github.com/munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/blob/main/Custom%20Bots%20List%20-%20Cost%204.md#chisato">Chisato</a>'s childhood friend, and their parents are good friends as well.

 #### Kaoru's Custom Tour of Duty
+Kaoru is a very hard bot, which means her skill point is set to 80.
+She is 80% accurate when firing.
+Her reaction time is 0.25 seconds and she is more sensitive to footsteps.
+She has no attack delay.

 She has 50 (Ok) points of teamwork and 75 (Good) points of bravery.
 Kaoru has moderate teamwork.
 She sometimes follows the player's commands.
 She groups with teammates if she lacks sufficient money.

 Kaoru is an aggressive bot.
 She will not retreat if she spots a few enemies.
 She only retreats after facing a large group of enemies.
 In bomb defusal maps, she prefers to strike the Terrorists rather than camping at a bombsite.